ActewAGL Review and Rates

 ActewAGL Electricity NSW

 While ActewAGL seems to prioritise the Canberra market, the retailer also sells electricity right across South-East NSW.
-Its main market offer includes a 26% discount on electricity usage that customers are guaranteed to receive for a 12-month benefit period, while the other offers a smaller discount but is over a two-year benefit period.
+Its main market offer includes an 18% discount on the entire bill for paying via direct debit, while the other offers a smaller discount but is over a two-year benefit period.
 Once again, the other option is a standing offer, which doesn’t include any discounts or extras and is considerably more expensive than the market offer.

 Prices based on typical usage for a three-person household on single-rate tariff in South-East NSW.
 Postcode 2550.

 If you’re wondering what services ActewAGL is offering in your state, look no further than the table below.
 We summarise what you can expect to find from ActewAGL in NSW, VIC, QLD, SA, ACT and WA.

 ActewAGL also sells natural gas in Canberra and parts of NSW.
 Gas contracts are on a standard offer basis with no standalone discount.
 Customers that bundle both electricity and gas receive a guaranteed discount between 10% and 16% depending on where you live.